wonderbird/wonderbird.github.io/_posts/2022-02-26-applied-forensics-complexity-of-hotspots.md

    images="patient-slice.ts.Total-Trend.png,patient-slice.ts.SD-Trend.png,patient-slice.ts.Mean-Trend.png"
    captions="Total Complexity for patient-slice.ts,Standard Deviation of Complexity for patient-slice.ts,Mean Complexity for patient-slice.ts" %}

+The `patient-slice.ts` file has grown in complexity during the past year.
+However, towards the end of the observed time period, the trend has was reversed and the complexity metric improved.
+The mean and standard deviation of complexity were rather steady during the entire year.

 ##### patient-slice.test.ts

 {% include gallery.html id="patient-slice-test" folder="hospitalrun"
    images="patient-slice.test.ts.Total-Trend.png,patient-slice.test.ts.SD-Trend.png,patient-slice.test.ts.Mean-Trend.png"
    captions="Total Complexity for patient-slice.test.ts,Standard Deviation of Complexity for patient-slice.test.ts,Mean Complexity for patient-slice.test.ts" %}

+Like in the other cases above, the tests trends are similar to the trends of the module under test.

+#### Conclusions

+`ViewPatient.tsx` and `ViewPatient.test.tsx` raise concerns.
+The growing trend of total complexity in both files suggests that the amount of code in `ViewPatient.tsx` is increasing.
+This is supported by the nearly constant shape of mean and standard deviation.

+Did `ViewPatient.tsx` attract too many responsibilities?
+Is this the reason for why the complexity in `ViewPatient.test.tsx` is growing?

+The modules `HospitalRun.tsx`, `HospitalRun.test.tsx`, `patient-slice.ts` and `patient-slice.test.ts` have accumulated much complexity during the past year.
+However, at some point the development team reversed this trend.
+It seems as if these files have been taken care of.

+ Still, the name of the `HospitalRun` module could be improved.
+The current name does not tell what kind of code should be part of it.
+This attracts complexity, because the name does not indicate a clear separation of concerns.

 ### Extending the Hotspot Analysis